|

 Their glowing status of being God’s servant was removed, for one can only be classified as a servant if one is actually serving and faithful.

-We are shown that this disobedience that led to their captivity also annulled their previous covenants thus requiring the instigation of a new one that once again would enable God to refer to them as “His people” (Jeremiah 31:33).
+We are shown that this disobedience that led to their captivity also annulled their previous covenant thus requiring the instigation of a new one that once again would enable God to refer to them as “His people” (Jeremiah 31:33).

 It is important to understand that in order to comprehend scripture properly, verses always must be studied within their context.
 For example, one cannot isolate scriptures showing that Israel is God’s obedient servant without also considering the historical context, placement of the verse with coordinating time frames and other related content.
 In other words, we cannot take a verse out of context, build a doctrine around it, claim it as true as some do, without taking into consideration the other influencing factors previously mentioned.

 After Isaiah’s prophetic warning to Hezekiah, the prophet’s record jumps to a portrait of encouragement in chapter forty.
-In this chapter the prophet records Israel’s restoration through a Persian king who is called by name one hundred and fifty years before King Cyrus issued the command to rebuild Jerusalem and the temple.
+In this chapter the prophet records Israel’s restoration through a Persian king who is called by name one hundred and fifty years before King Cyrus issued the command to rebuild the temple.
 This restoration was accurately fulfilled.
 Israel was allowed to return to their homeland, and the city and temple were rebuilt.

 While the prophet Daniel was still in Babylon, he was also shown that the temple and city would be restored and it would be at that time the Messiah would arrive and be killed before the second temple would be destroyed again. –